alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ## 7.3 Additional diagnostic experiments

-Following the drawbacks of the first VAE implementation and the positive results upon the optimization pipeline we conducted a short investigation of the GAT-VAE using the SCOP dataset and the Synthetic Graph Validation Dataset using a classification instead of a more complex generation task.
+Following the drawbacks of the first VAE implementation and the positive results upon the optimization pipeline we conducted a brief investigation of the GAT-VAE using the SCOP dataset and the Synthetic Graph Validation Dataset using a classification instead of a more complex generation task.
-For this goal we used a 28-dimensional input head, 3-layer SAGEConv with residual connections and batch normalization as encoder and a 7 class output (corresponding ot the 7 classes of the SCOP dataset). the dataset were further preprocessed with the newly experimented 50-residue blocks and step size 1. **(LARA STILL TO FINISH)**
+For this goal we used a 28-dimensional input head, 3-layer SAGEConv with residual connections and batch normalization as encoder and a 7 class output (corresponding to the 7 classes of the SCOP dataset). the dataset were further preprocessed with the newly experimented 50-residue blocks and step size 1. **(LARA STILL TO FINISH)**

 ## 7.4 Graph recurrent attention network (GRAN)-inspired dual output architecture